One Man Killed After Semi and SUV Collide in Southern Minnesota - NewsBreak

 One Man Killed After Semi and SUV Collide in Southern Minnesota

 Montgomery, MN (KROC-AM News) - A Twin Cities man was killed in a crash involving a semi Thursday morning in LeSueur County.
-The Minnesota State Patrol reports...quickcountry.com
+The Minnesota State Patrol reports...1520theticket.com

 Montgomery, MN (KROC-AM News) - A Twin Cities man was killed in a crash involving a semi Thursday morning in LeSueur County.
-The Minnesota State Patrol reports...quickcountry.com
+The Minnesota State Patrol reports...1520theticket.com

 Comments / 0